ANSWERS TO CRITICAL QUESTIONS

 “Questions Uncover Essential Substance Thereby Influencing Opinions, Nuances, and Statements”. – Dr. Herman Najoli

 Qsn.
 1: What’s your story?

 Ans.
 1: I am a father, a friend, and a futurist.
-A father because best friend of 16 years, my wife, has honored with the blessing of having two kids and the freedom to be a coach to so many young boys and girls in my neighborhood.
-A friend because of my mission in life to serve people with humility, empathy, resilience, maturity, authenticity, and niceness.
-And a futurist because I am driven by a passionate desire to make tomorrow a better experience for all than yesterday was for many.
+I am a father because my best friend of 16 years, my wife, is honored with the blessing of having two children that we cherish so much.
+Additionally, I model fatherhood as a coach to many young boys and girls in a number of city neighborhoods.
+I am a friend because my mission in life is to serve people with humility, empathy, resilience, maturity, authenticity, and niceness.
+And I am a futurist because I am driven by a passionate desire to make tomorrow a better experience for all than yesterday was for many.

 Qsn.
 2: Can you please provide some more detail?